-But thanks (in part) to the success of Blue Planet II, plastic pollution in the world’s oceans has now become a major environmental concern.
+Let’s be honest, there’s no easy way to break up with plastic.
+It’s in our oceans, in our water and it’s killing our marine life.
+But thanks (in part) to the success of Blue Planet II, plastic pollution has now become a major environmental concern.

-You’re on a night out, waiting at the bar for your cocktail and when it’s finally placed in front of you, there is literally SEVEN straws in your glass.
+You’re on a night out, waiting at the bar for your cocktail and when it’s finally placed in front of you, there’s SEVEN straws in your glass.
 Why?

-Of course, not all straws end up in the ocean (or on the floor) but half of the battle is tackling the demand for single-use plastic items.
+Of course, not all straws end up in the ocean (or in landfill) but half of the battle is tackling the demand for single-use plastic items.

 And believe me, you’re not alone in your efforts.
 It WILL make a difference.

-Instead of reaching for the cling film or foil, try out a sandwich wrap.
+Instead of reaching for the cling film or foil, why not try a sandwich wrap?
 Made from cotton and a washable lining, you can reuse it again and again (and not just for sandwiches.)

 3. Carry a reusable water bottle or reusable coffee cup

 The great thing about this tip is that you don’t even have to buy two separate containers for your drinks.

 For a relatively small expense, you can get your hands on a good quality flask that can keep your coffee hot or your water ice cold.

 A lot of disposable hot drink cups, even though seemingly made from cardboard, can be deceiving and are often not recyclable.